lightelligence-io/docs/README.md

  # Lightelligence Developer Documentation

-This README explains how to install and set-up the documentation website which is available under https://developer.lightelligence.io
+This README explains how to install and set-up the documentation website which is available under https://developers.lightelligence.io

-The developer documentation website (short: docs) is created via the static site generator [Hugo] (https://gohugo.io/), the frontend search engine [Fuse.js](https://fusejs.io/) and a custom theme.
+The developer documentation website (short: docs) is created via the static site generator [Hugo](https://gohugo.io/), the frontend search engine [Fuse.js](https://fusejs.io/) and a custom theme.
 Hosting is done via a Github page.

 <br/>